debaditya-unimelb/BIM-Tracker/README.md

 The aux_data_real.mat file contain the image edge files that were extracted by Canny edge detector and visible edges of the BIM in the field-of-view of the camera that are being used for matching.
 The structure of the visible edges are in the following order of [lineId, X1, Y1, Z1, X2, Y2, Z2], containing the XYZ locations of two endpoints.

-Run the Demo.m file for one-click demostration on real data.
+Run the Demo.m file for one-click demostration on real data with default settings.
+For running the demo without visualisation of the estimated camera pose, set the attribute "visualiseFrame" to false.
+To disable the online trajectory visualisation option set the attribute "visualiseTrajectory" to fasle.
+Setting "AccurateMode" to true will increase the ransac samples to guarantee solution and will override maximum MSAC runs settings.
+Setting "FastMode" to true will allow jump out loop if required confidence reached and reduce the number of loop iterations.

 Below is a link to a Youtube video demostrating the approach.

 [![Watch the video](https://img.youtube.com/vi/cq7mk4mfdRA/maxresdefault.jpg)](https://youtu.be/cq7mk4mfdRA)